kiboschool/course-mathematical-thinking/src/homework/the-question/week5.md

-# Guiding Question: Week 5
+# Guiding Question Week 6

-Some probabilites are pretty easy to deduce intuitively.
+Some probabilities are pretty easy to deduce intuitively.
 How likely is it that when you flip a coin, it lands on tails?
 Over the course of next week, we will practice techniques to make it simple for us to compute more complex probabilities.
 Let's warm up with a question about celebration!

 - How likely do you think it is that you share a birthday with one of your classmates?
 - How likely do you think it is that two of your classmates share a birthday with each other?